 The Who of STMT is really a direct response to the Why.
-Keeping God and His glory at the center of the trip, we can evaluate the who as anyone impacted by God's Mission.
+Keeping God and His glory at the center of the trip, we can evaluate the Who as anyone impacted by God's Mission.
 The Great Commission tells believers to make disciples who baptize, teach, and obey God's commands.
 While a STMT is in process, these key components should be impacting the team going, the church sending, and the field receiving them.
 All three "Who's" will experience these components through your desire to glorify God.

-components through your desire to giorny dod.
+components through your desire to giorny God.
 How can our STMT and our desire to glorify God impact our sending church?
-How can our STMT and our desire to glorify God impact those receiving us? now can our stivit and our desire to giorny dod impact those receiving us: How can our STMT and our desire to glorify God impact our own hearts?
-There earl earl error and earl desire to gloring eod impact our own fields.
+How can our STMT and our desire to glorify God impact those receiving us?
+How can our STMT and our desire to glorify God impact our own hearts?